Va. governor, Charlottesville declare state of emergency for anniversary of far-right rally

 Gov. Ralph Northam and city officials announced the declaration, which will be in effect Friday through Sunday for the university town of 47,000 people and parts of Northern Virginia near Washington, D.C.

-Unofficial events are feared in several locations to mark the anniversary of the August 12, 2017 “Unite the Right” rally in Charlottesville by neo-nazi and white supremacist groups that drew strong counter-protesters.
+Virginia State Police Superintendent Gary Settle said more than 700 state police will be activated during the weekend and “state police is fully prepared to act” to prevent any incidents like last year.

-The rally, organized to protest plans to remove a statue of Robert E. Lee from downtown park, quickly deteriorated into clashes, prompting officials to declare the event illegal.
+The August 12, 2017 “Unite the Right” rally in Charlottesville by neo-nazi and white supremacist groups drew strong counter-protesters.
+The rally, organized to protest plans to remove a statue of Robert E. Lee from a park, quickly deteriorated into clashes, prompting officials to declare the event illegal.

 Instead, he and his organization plan to hold a rally with several hundred people at a park across form the White House.
 Although Charlottesville is a three-hour drive from the nation's capital, city officials and opponents of any repeat rally in Charlottesville fear that some protesters may still show up in town or in parts of Northern Virginia.